rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_PRACTICE.md

 "venv python    → always run scripts through .venv/bin/python3.11, not system      never bare "python3" — avoids version-mismatch python"          errors like int|None syntax failures

+0-1-2 = GEARS   → the three DEMO_MODE values, easiest way to remember:
+                  1 = small KB + fake LLMs   (first gear)
+                  0 = small KB + real LLMs   (second gear)
+                  2 = BIG KB + real LLMs     (third gear, NEW) "0 and 1 stay small.
+2 goes big."

+"faiss not      → the exact one-word fix for the retriever_backend() tfidf"           bug: change the DEFAULT string from "tfidf" to
+                  "faiss" so DEMO_MODE=0 means real search by default

+"ONE SOURCE OF  → the fix for the backends_status.py bug: it now TRUTH"           IMPORTS demo_mode()/scale_mode() from config.py
+                  instead of recalculating its own copy — one file decides mode logic, everyone else just asks it
 ```

 [⬆ Back to top](#top)